 Because of this, at this time we will not be releasing our research, model or datasets publicly.

 Update: When we first published this article in May we promised a technical overview of the model and data by way of another blog post on RealTalk.
-The post is now available for your perusal here, and also discusses some precedents, further reading and the team’s use of our Foundations platform.
+The post is now available here, and also discusses some precedents, further reading and the team’s use of our Foundations platform to develop the model.

 For those of you reading, we encourage you to remember that speech synthesis is getting better and better everyday.
 On the horizon, it’s not outlandish to believe that the implications we mentioned (and of course, many more) will soon make their way into the fabric of society.